Thursday, December 19, 2024

 It was November of my last year in a joint 4-year JD/MBA degree program at Indiana University and a comment from a business professor woke me up.
 He said it amazed him that students didn’t ignore classes their last semester and job hunt full time instead, as employers would never see that semester’s grades.
 That resonated with me so I then committed myself emotionally and professionally to a full-time job search for the spring semester.
 I met with a business school marketing professor for help drafting a resume for a law or business job and paid to have the resume printed professionally on high-quality paper.

 My degrees allowed me to network in both the law and business schools’ placement offices, searching out actual and potential business and law jobs in and outside Indiana.
-I had worked with the business school executive education program for 3 years with an assistantship and had a preference for working with a company versus a law firm.
-I liked being around businessmen and disliked law school.
-But I felt the best fit for me would be a corporation law department where I could use both my law and MBA training for problem-solving without having to constantly seek clients.
+I had worked with the IU business school executive education program as Assistant Director of the Indiana Executive Program for 3 years with an assistantship and had a preference for working with a company versus a law firm.
+I liked being around businessmen because they were highly practical, focusing on strategy, negotiation and solving real word problems and disliked law school because it focused on studying hypothetical scenarios and working for grades.
+But I felt the best fit for me would be a corporation law department where I could use both my law and MBA training for problem-solving without having to constantly seek clients and do the billable-hour grind of actual firm work.
 Each day beginning in December I stopped going to many classes and worked diligently making mailing lists, mailing out resumes, tracking responses, and making calls.

 By March I had made three interview road trips and had 2 offers but not jobs I wanted.
 In April I got the offer I had been hoping for- a Fortune 500 company named Monsanto Company in a big city St. Louis.
 Monsanto was, to use a baseball analogy, in the big leagues in terms of law practice and I was apprehensive as I had little to no practical day-to-day law work experience.
 Kind of like just finishing high school baseball and being given a starting pitching game against the big league Chicago Cubs.
 But I had survived a tour in Vietnam and was in the first group to receive a joint degree so I just decided to go for it.
 I was excited.
 It was a dream come true after the misery of a Vietnam tour and homecoming and the hard work to earn the degrees.
 The salary offer would allow me to afford the American dream of a house, starting a family, and a stable future.